blackdreamai/Converge/README.md

 Converge is licensed under the MIT License.

+---

+## Contact

-Feel free to contact us or open an issue if you have any questions or suggestions.
-Together, let’s drive the future of neuromorphic computing!
+Feel free to reach out: eros@blackdream.ai - or open an issue if you have any questions or suggestions.